-NTT New Testament Theology.
-Select any course designated NTT in the quarterly schedules.
+NT1 NS500 New Testament 1: Gospels and ActsNT2 NS501 New Testament 2: Romans-Revelation in the quarterly schedules.
 Prerequisites: NS500 and/or NS501, depending on the course.
 Some such courses may require prior completion of LG512, while others do not.
 Such courses treat either a theme or a sector of the New Testament.